benjaminion/upgrading-ethereum-book/src/book.md

     return Gwei(EFFECTIVE_BALANCE_INCREMENT * BASE_REWARD_FACTOR // integer_squareroot(get_total_active_balance(state)))
 ```

-*Note*: On average an optimally performing validator earns one base reward per epoch.

-HERE!
-Revise this again:

-The maximum base reward (which I will call $B$ from here-on) is the fundamental determiner of the issuance rate of the beacon chain: all attester and proposer rewards are calculated from this.
-As I noted under [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor), this is the big knob to turn if we wish to increase or decrease the total reward for participating in Eth2.
+The base reward per increment is the fundamental unit of reward in terms of which all other regular rewards and penalties are calculated.
+We will denote the base reward per increment, $b$.

+As I noted under [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor), this is the big knob to turn if we wish to increase or decrease the total reward for participating in Eth2, otherwise known as the issuance rate of new Ether.
-This function provides "the base reward per increment", which is $\frac{B}{32}$.

 An increment is a single unit of a validator's effective balance, denominated in terms of [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment), which happens to be one Ether.
 So, an increment is 1 Ether of effective balance, and maximally effective validator has 32 increments.

-The maximum base reward is inversely proportional to the square root of the total balance of all active validators.
+The base reward per increment is inversely proportional to the square root of the total balance of all active validators.
 This means that, as the number $N$ of validators increases, the reward per validator decreases as $\frac{1}{\sqrt{N}}$, and the overall issuance per epoch increases as $\sqrt{N}$.

 The decrease with increasing $N$ in per-validator rewards provides a price discovery mechanism: the idea is that an equilibrium will be found where the total number of validators results in a reward similar to returns available elsewhere for similar risk.
 The [Eth2 Launch Pad](https://launchpad.ethereum.org/) has a graph that shows how this translates into expected APR for running a validator for different total amounts of ETH staked.